oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

   ![Data masking work request](images/data-masking-work-request.png)

-21. Click on the **Bell-Announcement** icon on the top right-hand corner to go to the announcements page.
+21. Click on the **Bell-Announcement** icon in the top right-hand corner to go to the announcements page.
 Click on the **Announcements** and make sure your compartment is selected.
 You will see the announcement for the fusion environments you created.
 Notice the **Environment Refresh Completed** announcement.

   ![Refresh completed announcement](images/env-refresh-completed-announcement.png)